RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 #module_utils   = /usr/share/my_module_utils/
 ```

 The most important for a beginning is the default location of the inventory file.
 The inventory file contains a list of servers that you are managing.
 The servers can be grouped in any way you like.
 For this lab, group the servers into load balancers (lbservers) and wildfly swarm application servers (wildflyservers).

-In this lab, you'll share the environment with other users, therefore, you can't write in the shared inventory file.
 Before we continue on, make sure that the $WORK_DIR variable is defined.
 If $WORK_DIR is not defined, [take a look at the preparations.](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-0)
 Now, create a file named *hosts* in the *$WORK_DIR* folder.

 Please note: you got three servers assigned to you, it doesn't matter which one is put in the [lbservers] section and which remaining two are put in the [wildflyservers] section during lab 1.